 - 1. The Chair is the principal officer and is responsible for leading the Chapter and managing its activities in accordance with the policies and procedures of ACM and these bylaws. - 2.
-The Vice Chair shall preside at meetings in the absence of the Chair, assist the Chair in the management of the Chapter, and perform other duties that may be assigned by the Chair. - 3.
-The Treasurer shall keep the minutes of all Chapter meetings and maintain the Chapter's financial records.
-Duties of the Treasurer also include: - a.
+The Vice Chair shall preside at meetings in the absence of the Chair, assist the Chair in the management of the Chapter and perform other duties that may be assigned by the Chair. - 3.
+The Secretary shall keep the minutes of all meetings of the Chapter.
+Other duties of the Secretary include: - a.
+Maintaining the records of the Chapter - b.
+Coordinating elections - c.
+Perform other duties as assigned by the Chair - d.
+Submission of any proposed amendment to these bylaws must be submitted to ACM Headquarters Chapters Department.
+Proposed amendments must be approved before they can be submitted to the Chapters membership for a vote - 4.
+The Treasurer is the chief financial officer of the Chapter.
+Duties of the Treasurer include: - a.
 Collecting dues, paying all bills, and maintaining records for the Chapter - b.
-Preparation of the Chapter's annual report and officer contact information and submission of these to ACM Headquarters via the online Chapter Administrative Interface - c.
-Submission of any proposed amendment to these bylaws must be submitted to ACM Headquarters Chapters Department.
-Proposed amendments must be approved before they can be submitted to the Chapter's membership for a vote. - d.
+Preparation of the chapter's annual report and officer contact information and submission of these to ACM Headquarters via the online Chapter Administrative Interface - c.
 Perform other duties as assigned by the Chair